Beef Tag In Directions– Updated 2/17/2023

 WHERE: Boulder County Fairgrounds, Barn C (line up from the West side of Barn C to unload on south side)

 There are no make-up dates.
 It is the member’s responsibility to bring or arrange for someone to bring their animals to Nomination Day (tag-in).
 The member is not required to be present, but will need to arrange a time to stop by the Boulder County Extension office to sign their nomination form.
 Nomination Forms can be picked up from the Extension office (M – F, 8:00 – 4:30 pm) prior to Tag-In, or will be available at tag in.

 Fill out a nomination form (county OR state) for each member.
 Multiple animals can be on one form.
 We utilize the Colorado State fair forms and this also qualify for county fair nomination.
 You will need to know your project animal’s breed, sex and birth date.

 Establish the ownership of each animal.
 Each project animal is required to be owned and nominated to one specific exhibitor.
 In other words, siblings must specify ownership of each animal and may not share or swap animals after Tag-In.
 For example, steer 101 cannot be listed as John’s steer and later transferred to his sister, Mary.

 Load your animal(s) on to the scale one at a time.
 Your steer will need to have a halter on to get to the scale.
 A volunteer will print the animal’s weigh on a scale sheet.

 Fill out Tag Number on Nomination Form.
 After animal has been tagged by a volunteer, check that the correct tag number is now listed on the nomination form for that animal.

 Hand your completed Nomination form to the volunteer at the scale.
-Check that the tag # on the card matches the tag # on the animal that is on the scale.
+Check that the tag # on the form matches the tag # on the animal that is on the scale.
 Note: Steers must be castrated or banded by the March Nomination date at the very latest.